jonemo/jsGeneticAlgorithm/README.md

 Development Status
 ---------------------

 This code is currently in development.
-More documentation is forthcoming over the next few days.

-Last updated November 5, 2011.
+More documentation is forthcoming.
+Additional functionality will be added as I need them for my own purposes or on request.